 This course is open to students showing satisfactory preparation in a particular area of interest.
 Involves individual topic, conferences and preparation of reports.
 Designed to meet the needs of students wishing to study a selected topic in depth.
-Permission of the department chair and the staff member with whom the student wishes to work is required.
+Permission of the instructor with whom the student wishes to work is required.